About the FTB

 The FTB is a service provided to the residents of the State of Colorado by the Colorado Water Conservation Board.
 It is meant to provide an overview of the potential flood threat facing the State on a daily basis from May 1 through September 30.
 It consists of five different products:

-• Daily Flood Threat Bulletin - This product is issued daily before 11:00 am and is used to identify areas of the state that are at risk of flooding.
+- Daily Flood Threat Bulletin - This product is issued daily before 11:00 am and is used to identify areas of the state that are at risk of flooding.
 Updates can be issued as needed by weather situation.

-• Fire Burn Forecast - The FBF is issued daily by 11:00 am for select, high-risk burn areas in Colorado (May to Sept).
+- Fire Burn Forecast - The FBF is issued daily by 11:00 am for select, high-risk burn areas in Colorado (May to Sept).
 This standalone forecast system was created to separate the higher-sensitivity burn area forecasts from the existing FTB product, but complement the overall goals of the program.

-• Flood Threat Outlook - This product is an outlook of the flood threat and precipitation amount/probabilities in the state over the next 15 days.
+- Flood Threat Outlook - This product is an outlook of the flood threat and precipitation amount/probabilities in the state over the next 15 days.
 It is presented in an event-based format that focuses on periods of potentially wet weather, and a precipitation map is included when the forecast precipitation exceeds 0.5 inches for any area during an event duration.
 The Outlook is updated on Mondays and Thursdays by 3PM.

-• State Precipitation Map - An overview of recent precipitation and flooding conditions across the state, using MetStorm Live data.
+- State Precipitation Map - This product is an overview of recent precipitation and flooding conditions across the state, using MRMS and CoCoRaHS data.
+The SPM is issued daily by 12:00 pm.

-• Streamflow Tracker - This product is a summary table updated monthly (mid-month) reflecting the last month's streamflow conditions across the 14 major basins in Colorado.
+- Streamflow Tracker - This product is a summary table updated monthly (mid-month) reflecting the last month's streamflow conditions across the 14 major basins in Colorado.

 The goal of the FTB products is to provide an early outlook for threat awareness and is not meant to be a real-time warning system.
 For all real-time flood related warnings, please tune into your local National Weather Service (NWS) office: